DogFoxX/Announcement-Bar/README.md

 Now go to your Theme again, and click on Customize.
 If everything was done right, you should see Announcement Bar at the very top of your Theme Settings.
 Here you can customize at your will.
-All text field accept HTML syntax.
+All text fields accept HTML syntax.

 # Settings
 ## Behviour

 **Show Announcement**

-This will disbale or enable the entire Announcement
+This will disbale or enable the entire Announcement.

 **Show again after close**